 To be recognized for credit, AP scores must be 3 or above; CLEP scores must be 50 or above.
 IB credit will be individually analyzed by the transfer specialist.
-Credits will be awarded pursuant to MnSCU policies 3.15, 3.16, and 3.33, and Minnesota Statue 120B.131, Section 16, Subd 3.

 Credit by Examination:

 An enrolled student with a declared major may challenge a course through an examination for credit.
 Students challenging a course will be charged an examination processing fee which must be paid prior to taking the examination.